dairycultist/GamernyanOS/README.md

 # GamernyanOS (stupid working title)

-atmega328p doesn't have a BIOS (all the hardware connection stuff is handled by the bootloader (like [Optiboot](https://github.com/Optiboot/optiboot)), which comes with the board but is modifiable, unlike a BIOS).

-might look into [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) for AVR emulation given the limitations QEMU has with AVR

 either I make:
 - the lamest general purpose OS imagineable
 - a console's OS like the software you'd find loaded on a [3DS](https://en.wikipedia.org/wiki/Nintendo_3DS_system_software) or whatever